 Kelly Shanafelt brings 20 years of non-profit management and fundraising experience to WNC Superheroes.
 She has served as an Executive Director, Interim Executive Director, Development Director, and Program Manager in some fantastic non-profits throughout WNC, including the Friends of the WNC Nature Center, Asheville Community Theatre, Big Brothers Big Sisters, Warren Wilson College, and MAHEC.
 She is also a consultant with Sims & Steele Consulting.
 Kelly has also served as a Board member for several organizations throughout the region, and currently serves on the Board of the WNC Association of Fundraising Professionals.
-“I am proud to have been working with WNC Superheroes since it began and am excited to continue working to grow this incredible organization as we continue to help our neighbors when they need it most.
+“I am proud to have been working with WNC Superheroes since it began and am excited to continue working to grow this incredible organization.
+The mission of WNC Superheroes is close to my heart.
 We all need a hero at some point in our lives, and we can all be a hero to someone else!”

 Board of Directors